Entrepreneurship (ENTP)

 Typically Offered: Fall.

 This course is designed to prepare entrepreneurial-minded students to critically and objectively evaluate the feasibility of their ideas.
-Entrepreneurs are motivated by plethora of “the next big idea” and are often fatally optimistic about their ideas.
-The course work will demonstrate how to objectively test and validate the feasibility of an entrepreneurial idea through data-driven analytical and strategic planning.
+Entrepreneurs are often fatally optimistic.
+Through projects and assignments, students will learn how to objectively test and validate the feasibility of an entrepreneurial idea through data-driven analytical and strategic planning.
 Additionally, this course will provide pragmatic applications of the course content by incorporating real-life case studies presented by practicing entrepreneurs as guest lecturers.
-Max hours: 3 Credits.

 Grading Basis: Letter Grade